Education, Literacy and Skills Training

 Help Teens Achieve Their Dream - The S.H.A.R.E.
 Education Fund

-SHARE supports teens to achieve a high school education.
+SHARE supports teens to achieve a high school education in Belize and in Guatemala.
 Parents value education but may not have funds for the school tuition fees, books and supplies.
 In the area where SHARE works in Guatemala the local school provides education only to grade 6 and providing any further education is beyond the families’ capacity.
 Achieving a high school education provides a life time of additional income, provides basic knowledge for life, develops leadership skills and strengthens rural families and communities.

-Give to SHARE’s education fund and give a teen the opportunity to achieve their education.
-SHARE’ s goal is to support 24 students in Belize and Guatemala.
+Give to SHARE’s education fund and give a teen the opportunity to achieve a high school education.
+SHARE’ s goal is to support 24 students in Belize and Guatemala for all four years of high school.
+SHARE provides $375 to each student in Belize for school costs and $450 for food, housing, school costs (classes and supplies) and medicine for each student at an acclaimed residential school in Guatemala.
 Donate Today!

 - “Thank you for the support that you gave me this year.
 I can’t imagine where I would be without it.” – Oseas